mhaidarhanif/mhaidarhanif-astro/src/data/blog/about.md

 💼 There are some collaborations run with [Catamyst](https://catamyst.com) on which roles I have...

-💠 Mentor and Content Creator at [CodePolitan](https://catamyst.codepolitan.com), a programming community and I'm in charge of the Frontend Web Development bootcamp.

 🌕 Curriculum Contributor at [RevoU](https://revou.co/software-engineering), in charge of the Full Stack Software Engineering bootcamp curriculum.

-⛺ Developer Relations Lead of [Kontenbase](https://kontenbase.com) (related to [DumbWays](https://dumbways.id)), a backend as a service platform that simple and easy to use.
-Interested?
-[Schedule a demo](https://kontenbase.com/demo).

 🎨 Web Consultant at [Super Duper Gallery](https://superdupergallery.com), a physical IRL unique art gallery.

-🧑‍💻 Community Lead of High Skill Masters and CODE (Casual On/Offline Developer Event), a gathering of highly skilled professionals and developers.

-💧 (On Hold) Product Engineer of [Poinswap](https://poinswap), a decentralized exchange for cryptocurrencies and tokens.

 ## Past Works